 GPF Device Log Restore Command Payloads shall be constructed according to the requirements of Section 13.8.4.1 and populated as specified in Table 13.8.3.3.

-MAC Header, Grouping Header, KRP Signature and ACB-SMD MAC shall be populated as required for a Command of the SME.C.C Message Category.
+MAC Header, Grouping Header and ACB-SMD MAC shall be populated as required for a Command of the SME.C.NC Message Category.